StreetToHomeMovement/site/README.md

 1. Go to heroku.com, make an account, and then make a new app.

 2. Under Deploy, follow the instructions under "install the Heroku CLI" and "Existing Git Repository".
-Ignore the next two subsections ("Create a new Git repository" and "Deploy your application").
 These steps allow you to push/deploy our GitHub directory to Heroku using Heroku's command line interface.
+Ignore the subsections "Create a new Git repository" and "Deploy your application".

 3. Under Resources, go to add ons and:
   1. add *mLab MongoDB* (get the Sandbox - Free version since I don't see us needing anything higher).